Training the Untrainable: Introducing Inductive Bias via Representational Alignment: Introduction

-We introduce a new tool which we term \emph{guidance} to study this problem and to expand the space of viable networks.
+To bridge this gap, we introduce a novel empirical tool, \emph{guidance}.
 Given a \emph{target network}, we guide it with a \emph{guide network}.
 In addition to the target's original loss, the target attempts to match the representation of its intermediate layers to those of the guide.
 We use a measure of representational similarity \citep{kornblith2019similarity, cristianini2001kernel, cortes2012algorithms}, also termed a neural distance function, to compute the distance between representations of two arbitrary layers.
 Neural distance functions are often used in neuroscience to compare activity in networks and brains \citep{schrimpf2018brain, conwell2021neural, subramaniam2024revealing}.
 In light of recent work that shows that networks of very different architectures have internal activity that is extremely similar to one another \citep{han2023system,conwell2021neural,conwell2021can}, we repurpose this distance function as a means to transfer priors between networks layer by layer.
+Surprisingly, even a randomly initialized guide—incapable of solving the task—yields large performance gains, proving architectures alone encode powerful priors.
+This surprising finding demonstrates that neural architectures alone, independent of parameter training, impose meaningful inductive biases that are useful for downstream tasks.